Photography Tips – Less is More

 Hey Folks

-One of the questions we invariably get for Alaska backpacking trips is “what size backpack do I need?”
-It’s one of those both critical questions to ask and also an impossible question to answer.
-I’ll try to explain why below.
+One of the questions we invariably get for Alaska backpacking trips is “what size backpack do I need?“.
+Just as with every other item in my backpacking gear list, this is one of those both critical questions to ask and also an impossible question to answer without a lot more context.

 Continue reading…